pixie79/resume/Mark_Olliver_Resume.md

 #### Big Data Partnership (now part of Teradata)
 **Jan 2015 - May 2016**

-Advising clients in multiple verticles from global finance directors to betting, shopping and secure government Big Data installations.
+Advising clients in multiple verticals from global finance directors to betting, shopping and secure government Big Data installations.

 Each consultation followed the following steps:
 * Discovery